 Thanks for stopping by!
 I'm Paul, a BEng Computer Science (Hons) student at The University of Edinburgh.
-Even though I currently enjoy living in the UK, I'm originally from the north coast of Germany, being born in the windy town of Wilhelmshaven and growing up an hour south, in Bremen.
+Even though I currently enjoy living in the UK, I am originally from the north coast of Germany, being born in the windy town of Wilhelmshaven and growing up an hour south, in Bremen.

-I've always been fascinated by how a series of very simple components can be combined to create complex systems.
+I have always been fascinated by how a series of very simple components can be combined to create complex systems.
 Whether it's Lego bricks, circuits, or software.
 I must admit though that my interest in Lego fell by the wayside.

 In 2013 a joint team from Tesla and SpaceX published a paper outlining the concept of a so-called 'Hyperloop' transport system which has the potential of replacing high-speed-railways.
 To encourage development, SpaceX has been hosting a yearly pod competition for universities starting in 2017.